sonwh98/cdr/README.md

 Long term goal is to turn this into a development environment for other languages like Java/C#/Python/JavaScript as well.
-This would require writing parsers to transform other languages into a AST that can be interpreted/compiled by ClojureScript.
+This would require writing parsers to transform other languages into a AST that can be interpreted/compiled by ClojureScript or WASM.

 # What works
 * evaluate arbitary Clojure code in the browser.
 Open up browser developer's console to see output